portswigger-cloud/logstash/README.md

 > chmod 0600 ${KUBECONFIG}

-# run falco on mac with this driver modern-bpf and with falcosidekick installed
+Run falco on mac with this driver modern-bpf and with falcosidekick installed.

 > helm install -f falco.yaml falco falcosecurity/falco --namespace falco --create-namespace